aer0ss/aerofs/docs/engineering/how-to/get-started.md

 ## Install XCode command line tools

     $ gcc
+    $ xcode-select --install

 will launch a dialog prompting you to install XCode command line tools.
 Follow the instructions to install the tools.
+Note that there are _two sets_ of "command line developer tools," so one must run both commands to get both sets.

 ## Install JDK 8